icco/CSC300/notes/notes.md

    * Did you do a good job at the time given the constraints.
    * bring in experts, argue if your initial spec was good.
  * we don't have time to know everything, (not my responsibility to know the metal fatigue of my lawn mower).

+## 2.07.11

+ * Talk is 10 minutes (10 slides) - go narrow
+ * ask questions

+Back to slides.

+ * Absolute freedom - Perfect Safety
+    * two ends of the spectrum in terms of choices for the system
+ * Insurance rules the world.
+ * you need design intention
+    * even if there is no spec, you need intention
+ * if the spec is empty, did the code meet the spec?
+    * of course, but epic fail
+    * but can we say that the spec was in their mind?
+ * If you don't think about the spec, you will paying for the damages.
+ * Legal Techniques
+   * copare to design spec
+   * "deviation for the norm" test
+      * independent of designer's specifications
+ * Software products
+   * Innovative artifacts present new risks
+      * used in avionics, nuclear, medical
+   * no legal precedent yet, but software will soon face a products' suit
+      * software considered a product
+      * disclaimers become effective.
+ * The constitution only describes what the government can and can't do.
+   * NDAs for example are legal
+   * I wish I wrote my paper on this.
+ * Turner's Hypothesis
+   * Rational classification of code defects by "stage of production" analogy:
+      * software design - design intention
+      * software code - product construction
+   * question: can software engineers rationally identify the class of arbitrary code flaws?
+      * NO. (Turner's Ph.D.
+Thesis.)
+ * Software is one of the few things that you can build and copy identically.